What time of day are mosquitos most active

 When Are Mosquitoes Most Active? - MosquitoNix®

-The United States is the home to over 175 mosquito species - a mere fraction of the over 3,000 mosquito species on the planet.
-That's a lot of hungry bugs to feed and only so many hours in the day to do it.
+The United States is home to over 175 mosquito species - a mere fraction of the more than 3,000 mosquito species on the planet.
+That's a lot of hungry bugs to that need to feed and only so many hours in the day for them to do it.

-Instead of allowing you and your family or friends to be an easy food source for mosquitoes, you can avoid their main feeding times.
-Here is everything you need to know about when mosquitoes are most active, when they go away and why they come out at night.
+Instead of allowing you, your family and your friends to be an easy food source for mosquitoes, you can avoid their main feeding times.
+Here is everything you need to know about when mosquitoes are most active when they go away and why they come out at night, so everyone can stay bite free.

 Why Are Mosquitoes Active at Night?

-Most mosquito species in the U.S. increase activity from dusk to dawn, which means you're more likely to get bit if you step outside at that time.
-People who spend time or live near wooded areas, wetlands or shaded places with standing water, a breeding ground for mosquitoes, are at increased risk of bug bites.
+Most mosquito species in the U.S. have an increased activity from dusk to dawn, which means you're more likely to get bit if you step outside at that time.
+People who spend time or live near wooded areas, wetlands or shaded places with standing water, which is a breeding ground for mosquitoes, are at increased risk of bug bites.
 Also, a full moon can increase mosquito activity, possibly up to 500 percent, according to some studies.

-The truth is, mosquitoes are not active at night so much as avoiding the sun during the day.
-Direct sunlight can dehydrate these flying pests, and you can only imagine what dehydration can do to an insect with only a week or two to live.
+The truth is that mosquitoes are not active at night intentionally, so much as these flying insects are avoiding the sun during the day.
+Direct sunlight can dehydrate these flying pests, and you can only imagine what dehydration can do to an insect with only weeks to live.

 The best way for mosquitoes to stay out of direct sunlight is to stick to shady, humid spots.
 Damp wetlands, patches of forest and even your lush landscaping all provide a safe haven for mosquitoes to rest or sleep during the hottest and brightest times of the day.